-CANS - Corpus of American Nordic Speech presently consists of interviews and conversations with 50 American Norwegian informants from 22 locations in USA and Canada, all in all nearly 200 000 words.
+CANS - Corpus of American Nordic Speech presently consists of interviews and conversations with 163 American Norwegian informants from 44 locations in USA and Canada, all in all more than 660 000 words.

-September 2017 the corpus was enhanced with American Swedish: nearly 46 000 words spoken by 19 informants from 3 locations in USA.
-The corpus will be further expanded as more transcriptions are finished.
+September 2017 the corpus was enhanced with American Swedish: nearly 46 000 words spoken by 22 informants from seven locations in USA.

 The corpus is freely available for research using login with Feide, eduGAIN or Clarin.
 (Contact us if you need another login alternative.)

 The interviews and conversations in the corpus are transcribed in two ways: A phonetic transcription and an orthographic transcription.
 The transcriptions are connected to each other and to the original audio and video files.

 Please refer to the corpus with this reference: